Diet to Heal Acne; Dermatologist’s Advice

-Knowing what to eat and what foods to avoid can help eat a diet to heal acne once and for all; you can get rid of pimples, whether your acne is mild or severe.
+Knowing what to eat and what foods to avoid is an important way to cure acne once and for all; let your daily diet help get rid of pimples, whether your acne is mild or severe.

 People with acne always struggle to figure out which foods worsen their acne, and doctors haven't been able to give them any guidance until now.

 Does diet really make acne worse?

 Foods that worsen acne include: